jbaldwinroberts/dtp-be-ts/README.md

 ## Running the server

 You can start the server with `yarn start`.
 It should watch for changes and restart when files are changed.
+The server will start listening on port 3000, and you can make requests such as `http://localhost:3000/?query=the%20matrix`.

 ## Testing